How to make your own homemade fresh ginger tea with two easy methods to choose from and 5 variations to try.

 Ginger Tea Variations:

-Ginger lemon tea (my favorite): Add 2 teaspoons of fresh lemon juice and a slice of lemon to cup after straining.
+- Ginger Lemon Tea (my favorite): Add 2 teaspoons of fresh lemon juice and a slice of lemon to cup after straining.
 Sweeten to taste.

-Ginger cinnamon orange tea: Simmer a ¼ stick of cinnamon along with the ginger, strain and add 1 Tablespoon fresh orange juice to cup.
+- Ginger Cinnamon Orange Tea: Simmer a ¼ stick of cinnamon along with the ginger, strain and add 1 Tablespoon fresh orange juice to cup.
 Sweeten

-Ginger fennel tea: Add ¼ teaspoon dried fennel seeds along with ginger to simmer, strain and sweeten to taste.
+juice.
+Sweeten to taste. - Ginger Fennel Tea: Add ¼ teaspoon dried fennel seeds along with ginger to simmer, strain and sweeten to taste.

-Ginger mint tea: Add 1 Tablespoon lightly crushed mint leaves (crushing the mint helps release the oils) to simmer along with the ginger, strain and sweeten to taste.
+- Ginger Mint Tea: Add 1 Tablespoon lightly crushed mint leaves (crushing the mint helps release the oils) to simmer along with the ginger, strain and sweeten to taste.

 How to Peel Ginger:

-Method 1 (easiest): wash and dry your ginger and use a spoon to scrape the skin off.
+- Method 1: (easiest): wash and dry your ginger and use a spoon to scrape the skin off.

-Method 2: wash and dry your ginger, cut away any small exterior knobs and use a vegetable peeler to peel the skin.
+- Method 2: wash and dry your ginger, cut away any small exterior knobs and use a vegetable peeler to peel the skin.

 Method 3: wash and dry your ginger and use a small paring knife to peel the skin cutting off any small knobs that cannot easily be peeled.